muideenjamiu01/Gricd-frontend-assesment/README.md

 10.
 11. when user refresh the page the cart items still maintained its position
 12.
-13.to get the current user LOCATION: click on the white circle beside the office
+13.to get the current user LOCATION: click on the white circle beside the input field or type your address

 ## Build Setup